 One view is that the approach that new IPv6 allocation policies could be similar to IPv4 policies, on a “first come, first serve” basis with ‘demonstrated’ need.
 However, another view is that this may represent a cause for concern.
-One view is that this policy has led to the occupancy of a substantial amount of the finite IP addresses in the IPv4 address space and may work against late entrants, especially developing countries.
-Another view is that IPv6 address space is virtually inexhaustible, and that this quasi-inexhaustibility of the IPv6 space means that any past issuesregarding imbalances [sources: ARIN, Cisco] would be avoided in the future and therefore the current allocation policies of the RIRs are feasible for IPv6.
+Another view is that this policy has led to the occupancy of a substantial amount of the finite IP addresses in the IPv4 address space and may work against late entrants, especially developing countries.
+Third view is that IPv6 address space is virtually inexhaustible, and that this quasi-inexhaustibility of the IPv6 space means that any past issuesregarding imbalances [sources: ARIN, Cisco] would be avoided in the future and therefore the current allocation policies of the RIRs are feasible for IPv6.
 Those with this view note that IPv6 address policies apply from the beginning, whilst IPv4 policies have developed retrospectively [source: UK].
 The 2005 report of WSIS-Working Group on Internet Governance (WGIG) acknowledged that “the current numbering management is required to ensure equitable distribution of resources and access for all into the future”.

+What does it mean “The current numbering management is required “Does it mean that all those anxiety and concerns should be neglected?

 Furthermore, now that IANA and APNIC have exhausted their IPv4 free pools (in February and April 2011, respectively), for thecurrent migration to IPv6, ISPs using IPv6 still need to use IPv4 in order to be able to access large amounts of content and users that are still IPv4-only (and might likely remain so for several yearsahead).The availability (or lack thereof) of IPv4 addresses is a factor which therefore continues to be relevant today.
 Another view is that quantities of IPv4 space remain and inter-regional transfer policies will help mitigate potential shortages until a more complete transition to IPv6 can be accomplished [source: PayPal].
 Special policies have gone into effect to secure blocks of IPv4 addresses for the new networks over the long-term [sources: Cisco, ISOC, ARIN ] to allow new networks to access both the IPv4 and IPv6 Internets,untilIPv6 reaches its full deployment.
+Comments

+What are these special policies?
+Who is implementing that?
+What is the feedback from its use?
+Is it not only a simple declaration?

 The exhaustion of IPv4 address and migration to IPv6 have led to suggestions that the governance structure of IP addresses needs to be reformed for improvement.
 One view is that any reform should come from within the existing structures and processes [source: UK ],.
 Another view is that this might not be sufficient and that greater reforms may be needed [source: Algeria],.

 Specifically on the issue of IPv6 address allocation, the ITU’s IPv6 Group, formed by ITU Council under the Directors of the ITU Development and Standardization Bureaux, concluded “that current IPv6 allocation policies and processes met the needs of stakeholders”.

+Comments

+There are doubts about such conclusion.
+Even about the fact that the subject Group has terminated its tasks or it was an auto declaration of terminating its tasks under the circumstances prevailed.

-Some recommend organizing rational usages of IPv6 addresses in all regions within further ITU function of the IPv6 allocation [sources: Russia, Algeria], while another view is that present IPv6 allocation mechanisms and existing Regional Internet Registry processes are adequate and that the key objective should be identifying ways to spur IPv6 adoption by relevant stakeholders [source: UK].
+One view recommend organizing rational usages of IPv6 addresses in all regions within further ITU function of the IPv6 allocation [sources: Russia, Algeria], while another view is that present IPv6 allocation mechanisms and existing Regional Internet Registry processes are adequate and that the key objective should be identifying ways to spur IPv6 adoption by relevant stakeholders [source: UK].